 Intent/Clarification: The intent is to capture needle access; no incision is required; a stab wound may be required for sheath placement.
+Update March 2021 cut-down to access the femoral artery is coded as NO to percutaneous access.

 Long Name: Endovascular Procedures - Proximal Landing Zone